Local Food for Schools

 Olive oil, honey and fresh herbs Bottled water

-Foods that are eligible for NSLP and/or SBP reimbursement and meet USDA meal pattern guidelines Foods for events, staff, a la carte sales or garden curriculum
+Foods that are eligible for NSLP and/or SBP reimbursement and meet USDA meal pattern guidelines Foods for events, staff, a la carte sales, garden curriculum, sampling or taste testing

 *This list will be updated on a regular basis as additional allowable or unallowable foods are identified through technical assistance.